 1C-1.
+1C-1.
 Coordination with Federal, State, Local, Private, and Other Organizations.
 NOFO Section VII.B.1.b.
-In the about below.
-In the chart below: select yes or no for entities listed that are included in your CoC's coordination, planning, and operations of projects that serve individuals, families, unaccompanied youth, persons who are fleeing domestic violence who are experiencing homelessness, or those at risk of homelessness; or 2. select Nonexistentif the organization does not exist within your CoC's geographic area.
+In the chart below: 1. select yes or no for entities listed that are included in your CoC's coordination, planning, and operations of projects that serve individuals, families, unaccompanied youth, persons who are fleeing domestic violence who are experiencing homelessness, or those at risk of homelessness; or 2. select Nonexistentif the organization does not exist within your CoC's geographic area.